 - Your material will generally be available to you a couple of days after you request it.
 An email will be sent once it’s ready to be picked up.>

 - How long do I have to pick up my material?

 - You must retrieve your material within three days or it will either be returned to the shelf or signed out to another borrower.

-Once a user has had an item on loan for 2 weeks or longer, it can be recalled for use by another borrower or for Course Reserve.
+Once a user has had an item on loan for 2 weeks or longer, it can be recalled for use by another borrower, or for Course Reserve.
 A notice will be sent to a borrower’s UNB / STU email address.
-Recalled material are due 4 days after a notice is sent.
+Recalled material is due 4 days after a notice is sent.
 Fines for recalled items are higher than regular late charges.

 Recalls may be issued at any time, including holidays.
 Borrowers are advised to return all material prior to leaving campus for an extended period.
 Failure to do so does not exempt a borrower from fines or suspension if an item is recalled.

 UNB Libraries will send reminder notices as a courtesy, and will alert borrowers when an item has been recalled.
 It is a user’s responsibility to read library notices, which will be sent to the university email address on file.
 Failure to receive an overdue notice does not exempt a user from fines or suspension.

 Failure to return library materials on time will generally result in overdue fines.
 Once an account balance of $25 or more in fines is reached, fines must be paid in full.